 Based on concepts of positive psychology and elements of the work of Professor Martin Seligman, Dr Michelle McQuaid and Kathryn McEwen, this training addresses the components of Resilience at Work (R@W) Sustain 7©, a measure of workplace resilience developed by Dr Kathryn McEwen.

-Building Resilience at work training will enable you to:
+Building Work Resilience training will enable you to:

 - Outline what creates meaning and purpose within your daily activities and work practices